-I recently passed the CSSLP certification and thought it may be useful to people if I did a brief write-up of my path to passing the exam, so here it is!
+I recently passed the CSSLP certification and thought it may be useful to people if I did a brief write-up / review of my path to passing the exam, so here it is, resources and all!

 Why look at certification?